sirintra/PMC-PC-training/docs/source/singularity.rst

 What are containers
 *********************

-Containers provide virtualized environment: an isolated file system accessible from a host computer
+Containers provide a minimal virtualized environment: an isolated file system accessible from a host computer.
+Containerization allows controlling of sofeware installation and dependencies.

 Two important concepts
 ***********************

 Image
 =====
-* Image: a set of layers, read-only templates.
+Image is a set of layers, read-only templates.

 Singularity image is a read-only file (typically with .sif extension).
 A Singularity image can be created with the ``singularity build`` command, either from a a `container recipe <https://docs.sylabs.io/guides/2.6/user-guide/container_recipes.html>`_ or from a container repository (e.g. `Docker Hub <https://hub.docker.com/>`_ , `BioContainers <https://biocontainers.pro/>`_).